HectorGBoissier/CSC8566_IOT_Fall2022/RaspberryPi_Setup/RPI_OS_Setup.md

 3.Install SD card and boot up the RPI
 - Insert your microSD card in the Raspberry Pi.
 The microSD slot is located on the bottom side of the RPI 4.
 - Power on your Raspberry Pi.
 I used my laptop for power by using a USB to USB-C cable.
+Here is my personal setup:

 Insert Picture of setup